 I have always been active, my parents encouraged it & living in the countryside there were always trees to climb!
 But I always remember episodes of extreme fatigue, I just thought everyone else experienced it too.

-I remember being too utterly exhausted to go and play in the dens at the bottom of my school field, when I was about 8/9, so I looked after the little reception children instead, its s good thing I enjoy looking after people! :)
+I remember being too utterly exhausted to go and play in the dens at the bottom of my school field, in 1998/1999 when I was about 8/9, so I looked after the little reception children instead, it is a good thing I enjoy looking after people! :)

 Now I know that not everyone else struggles, and now I have some diagnosis I don't feel so guilty for taking a break.
 I don't know what level of 'wellness' to expect to get back to, but any energy is better than my current level of 1%!